topkecleon/telegram-bot-bash/README.txt

 ### Can I send messages from CLI and scripts?
-Of course, you can send messages from CLI and scripts, simply install bashbot as [described here](#Your-really-first-bashbot-in-a-nutshell), send the messsage '/start' to set yourself as botadmin and stop the bot with
+Of course, you can send messages from CLI and scripts, simply install bashbot as [described here](#Your-really-first-bashbot-in-a-nutshell), send the message '/start' to set yourself as botadmin and stop the bot with
 ```./bashbot.sh kill```.

 Run the following commands in your bash shell or script while you are in the